johnalison/WorkingPhilosophy/BookNotes/PowersAndThrones.md

 - What they had thought was "King David" grandson of Prester John and savior of the Christian west, was in fact Genghis Khan.

-- although the Mongols period of global preeminence lasted only 150 years, their achievement in that time stood in comparison with those of ancient Macedonians, Persians, or Romans.
+- Although the Mongols period of global preeminence lasted only 150 years, their achievement in that time stood in comparison with those of ancient Macedonians, Persians, or Romans.

+#History

 - Mongols rebooted the whole shape of trade and interaction across Asia and the Middle East.